MERCorg/merc/README.md

 ## Tools

- - merc-lts implement various bisimulation reductions.
+ - merc-lts implement various bisimulation reductions for labelled transition systems in the mCRL2 `.lts` format and the Aldebaran `.aut` format.
+ - merc-rewrite allows rewriting of REC specifications.
+ - merc-vpg can be used to solve (variability) parity games.
+ - merc-pbes can identify symmetries in paramerised boolean equation systems (PBES).
- - merc-ltsgraph is a GUI to visualize LTSs.
+ - merc-ltsgraph is a GUI to visualize LTSs (located in the tools/GUI/ workspace).

 ## Related Work